 I decided to create some of the more popular car drawings to prove to myself that I could actually do this.
 A vehicle of any description is not a good subject for beginner artists but I'm willing to try if you are!

-The old favorite Ford Model T was the most popular vehicle for nearly twenty years and that's a pretty mean achievement.
+The old favorite Ford Model T was the most popular vehicle for nearly twenty years so that's a pretty good achievement.

 I found a good picture to copy and I am fairly happy with my results -- crooked lines and all.
 I think this is a cool car drawing!